tud-hri/joan/docs/winsetup.md

 Download Unreal Engine 4.24.x.
 Make sure to run it in order to check that everything was properly installed.

 ### Python3 x64
-Use python3!!
-Cannot stress this enough, if you try and use python2 it will just not work in any way.
-Also __make sure you get the x64 version__ else it will not work, there is even some speculation that if you have a x32 version installed it can cause conflicts so its best to only have x64.
+ Install python 3 and __make sure you get the x64 version__ else it will not work, there is even some speculation that if you have a x32 version installed it can cause conflicts so its best to only have x64.
 At the time of writing this guide the working version of python is __[Python 3.8.2](https://www.python.org/downloads/release/python-382/)__

+!!!
+Important
+    Really do use python 3, do not try and use python 2 it will just not work.

 ### Visual Code (Optional)
 Ofcourse you are free to use any IDE you are comfortable with (pycharm, spyder, anaconda), however the authors and creators of the JOAN simulator have consistently used __[Visual Studio Code](https://code.visualstudio.com/)__ due to easy source control functionality.